habedi/omni-lpr/README.md

 ### Configuration

-The server is configured using environment variables that can be loaded from a `.env` file if present.
+The server can be configured using command-line arguments as well as environment variables.
+Environment variables are read from `.env` file if it exists and from the current process environment.
+Command-line arguments take precedence over environment variables.
+The following table summarizes the available configuration options:

 | Argument              | Env Var             | Description                                                                                                                         |
 |-----------------------|---------------------|-------------------------------------------------------------------------------------------------------------------------------------|